Fair Debt Collection Lawyer for the Day in the Boston Municipal Court

 For volunteer attorneys new to consumer or collection law, substantive training materials are available at http://www.vlpnet.org/resources/folder.311896-Debt_Collection.
 If you are registered for the VLP website, you will need to log in to the website to see the materials.
 If you are not registered for the website, you will need to do so first.
 In addition, VLP and other organizations provide trainings from time to time.
 Check www.vlpnet.org for upcoming training dates.

-In order to take Limited Representation cases, the attorney must have completed a do-it-yourself LAR training consisting of written materials and an audio CD.
-The training materials are available online at http://www.screencast.com/users/VLP/folders/LAR%20Training.
-From time to time, MCLE or the BBA also provide LAR certification training.
+In order to take Limited Assistance Representation (LAR) cases, the attorney must have completed a do-it-yourself LAR training.
+Links to training videos and materials are available here.
+From time to time, MCLE or the BBA provide live LAR certification training.
 If you are LAR-certified for the Probate & Family Court, all you need to do is complete the BMC certification form and fax it to Lisa Yee at the BMC (fax no. 617-788-8747).
 You do not need to take the LAR training again.
 Keep a copy of the certification and bring it with you to the BMC when you volunteer.